coretheory/pwned_coretheory/README.md

 > This is a fork and modified version of [@thiamsantos](https://github.com/thiamsantos) [pwned](https://github.com/thiamsantos/pwned) library.

+## Update for email checking
-**TODO:** Add functionality to check people's emails against known breaches from [haveibeenpwned](https://haveibeenpwned.com) and to include support for API V3.
+Added functionality to check people's emails against known breaches from [haveibeenpwned](https://haveibeenpwned.com) and to include support for API V3.

 _To use the email checking feature, you will need to purchase an API Key from HaveIbeenPwned._
 ***